Rockies vs. Giants Player Props Betting Odds

-LaMonte Wade Jr and Ryan McMahon are two of the players with prop bets available when the San Francisco Giants and the Colorado Rockies meet at Oracle Park on Saturday (at 4:05 PM ET).
+Sportsbooks have listed player props for Ryan McMahon and others when the San Francisco Giants host the Colorado Rockies at Oracle Park on Sunday at 4:05 PM ET.

 Bet on this matchup or its props with BetMGM!